cpwilson87/notes/docs/README.md

-# My Notes
+# Notes

-This is a collection of notes.
+A Collection of my notes on all things.